gromacs/gromacs/docs/dev-manual/naming.rst

   particular compiler that had problems with this, and a workaround is possible if/when that starts to affect more than a few of the test files).

-..
-TODO: Consider usage of underscores vs dashes in file names.

 Common guidelines for C and C++ code
 ------------------------------------